tytydraco/yessleep/out/For_2_years_I_have_been_stalked_by_the_serial_killer_that_mutilated_me.md

 After becoming more lucid due to the medical intervention, I had no option but to write down everything I knew onto a notepad to communicate with the police, as I could no longer speak.

 I was in the hospital for a few weeks while I recovered from all my wounds the best that I could, and then upon being discharged, refused to go back to my apartment, knowing the probable traps that awaited me there, and instead staying in a motel until I found a new apartment to rent and move into.

+I even sold my sedan to a scrap yard, to avoid being tracked down through it, and bought a cheap Toyota Camry to replace it.

 The police raided the serial killer's home, finding various traps and parts of dead and missing little girls, but he was no where to be found, and no further clues were discovered on his possible current whereabouts.